HL7/fhircast-docs/input/pagecontent/4-4-multitab-considerations.md

 ### Launching A Context-Less Tab

 Many applications feature a "home" or "default" tab that contains no clinical context but may offer useful application features.
 Sometimes, other applications may want to subscribe to and be notified when an application switches to this no-context tab.
 This is indicated by the [Home-open event](3-2-5-Home-open.html).

-Note that sending a [Home-open event](3-2-5-Home-open.html) merely signals that an application has switched to the no-context tab.
-It does not change the current context.
-For instance, if a specific patient is currently in context, sending a Home-open event does not imply that this patient is no longer in context.